Sarah Giammarino

 Various online lessons and book reading on dog conditioning and rehab

-In person workshops and lessons with DogWorks and Run as One Training on Rally Obedience
+In person workshops and lessons with DogWorks and Run as One Training on working and rally obedience

 Some of the lectures, working seminars and conferences I've seen include: